 Our Discharge Co-ordinators begins discharge planning from the point of admission.
 Working with our clinical and social work teams they formulate plans and liaise with appropriate case managers to support a smooth transition.

-Typically patients will spend 9-18 months on Berkeley Close before moving along our care pathway to a less-restrictive environment such as Berkeley Lodge, or returning to their home area.
+Typically patients will spend 9-18 months on Berkeley Close before moving along our care pathway to a less-restrictive environment, or returning to their home area.